karelia/ConnectionKit/README.md

     +[NSURLCredential ck2_credentialWithUser:publicKeyURL:privateKeyURL:password:persistence:]

 The public key is generally optional, as ConnectionKit can derive it from the private key.
 It's also possible to use SSH-Agent, but Apple discourage this, and it is unavailable to sandboxed apps.
+Detailed documentation on the above method can be found in `CK2Authentication.h`.

 Once connected to the server, ConnectionKit checks its fingerprint against the `~/.ssh/known_hosts` file.
 Note that for sandboxed apps this is inside of your container!
 An authentication challenge is issued with the result of this.
 Your delegate can call `-cancelAuthenticationChallenge:` to reject the fingerprint, or reply with a credential for acceptance, constructed using: